VectorDB-Cloud/.github/profile/README.md

 # Welcome to Vector Database Cloud

 Welcome to the official GitHub organization for Vector Database Cloud!
-This is the central place for all our activities, beta program, community discussions, and contributions.
+This is the central place for all our open-source projects, beta test program, community discussions, and contributions.

 ## What We Offer